kishore007k/pet_animals/Readme.md

 ## Rules:-

 Before making the commit to the repo it should be tested and verified by all three members.

+All the colors, gradients, fontSize & fontWeight that are used in this project are centralized and listed out in the `app/assets/constants` folder.
+Use these to apply colors and font styles to all the components and screens.

 ## Members:-